 - If this cannot be done for some reason, there is an alternate way to disable IPv6 from your system.

 - Open regedit by typing the same in the Run window.

 - Among the whole list of keys, go to this one HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip6\Parameters\

 - Find DisableComponent and double-click on the same.

-- Set the value offset as OFF to disable IPv6 header.
+- Set the value offset as OFF to disable the IPv6 header.

-- Reboot your system and check that the values you just set are still there and have not been reset to the default value of 0, which means IPv6 is still active.
+- Reboot your system and check that the values you set are still there and have not been reset to the default value of 0, meaning IPv6 is still active.